thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 {: id="trending"}
 ## Trending Pinboards and Answers
 The home page shows you the top 5 trending Pinboards and Answers among all users in your environment on the right panel of the screen.
+You can see how many views these trending objects have.
 Easily view and interact with these trending objects by clicking on their name from the **Trending** panel.
+You can open them in a new tab by right-clicking on the link.

 {: id="filter"}
 ## Filter existing objects